indonesia-vision-ai/awesome-indonesia-vision-research-conference/README.md

 - IEEE International Conference on Computer Vision (ICCV)
 - British Machine Vision Conference (BMVC)
 - IEEE Winter Conference on Applications of Computer Vision (WACV)

+## Authors

+A compilation of Indonesian authors can be found in the file AUTHORS.md.

 ## Papers